paraskhan83/Home-price-prediction-model/README.md

 # practice
-In this project a have used linear regression to predict home prices with 86% accuracy.
+In this project i have used linear regression to predict home prices with 86% accuracy.
+Where price in independent variable and location,sqft,bath &bedrooms are dependent variables.